Mgenuit/nvim-dap-kotlin/README.md

 To debug the closest test method above the cursor use you can select the `Closest Test` configuration.
 This support both normal and backtick enclosed method names.

-> Note: Currently testing with maven projects seems not to be supported by the kotlin-debug-adapter.
-> A merge request has been submitted with the [project][9] to fix this oversight.
-> As a workaround you can build from source and set *dap_command* to the resulting binary.

 ## Acknowledgement

 Thanks to [nvim-dap-go][6] for the inspiration.